Those who lack the courage will always find a philosophy to justify it.

-Courage doesn’t exit without fear, and, yet, sometimes fear is where all things stop and root into the earth, never to leave, never to breathe, never to shine.
+Courage doesn’t exist without fear, and yet, sometimes fear is where all things stop and root into the earth, never to leave, never to breathe, never to shine.

-There would need to be justification for that, wouldn’t there?
-A plausible excuse for what’s not occurring and never will, because fear has had its way and won.
+The stall out would need to be justified, wouldn’t it?
+A plausible excuse for what’s not occurring and never will because fear has had its way.

-One would need to bolster their stall out, to find peace with what they’ve set aside or discarded.
-I know, for I’ve done it, in various ways.
+One would need to find peace with what they’ve set aside or discarded.
+I know, for I’ve done it in various ways.
 A turning away occurs, so I won’t see what I’ve set down, all reasoned for necessities’ sake.

 Courage requires a hand-holding of my fear—that unbearable feeling of cold and bone-chilling ache that splinters my ease and comfort, that hitches the air in my lungs and shutters my eyes from wanting to see.

 Oh, to have courage… to step forward regardless.
 Regardless of the splintering and breaking and chill that seeps into and twists my insides.

 Fear, seemingly a requirement, though not the only ingredient needed.
 Faith is what quiets the mind, strengthens the spine, tightens the grip on fears frozen fingers, and moves anyway.